Castilla, Sorsogon

-Castilla, officially the Municipality of Castilla, is a 3rd class municipality in the province of Sorsogon, Philippines.
-According to the 2020 census, it has a population of 60,635 people.
+Castilla, officially the Municipality of Castilla, is a municipality in the province of Sorsogon, Philippines.
+According to the 2024 census, it has a population of 61,308 people.

+It is home to Malawmawan Island, a natural attraction situated off the coast of Barangays Buenavista and Macalaya.

 Geography

 Barangays

 Castilla is divided into 34 barangays.
+Each barangay consists of puroks and some have sitios.